 * Basic competences

-- CB9: That students know how to communicate their conclusions and the knowledge and ultimate reasons that sustain them to specialised and non-specialised audiences in a clear and unambiguous way.
+- CB9: Communicate conclusions, as well as the knowledge and the ultimate reasons that support them, to specialized and non-specialized audiences in a clear and unequivocal manner.

-- CB10: That the students have the learning skills that allow them to continue studying in a way that will be largely self-directed or autonomous.
+- CB10: Develop the learning skills that enable further study in a manner that is largely self-directed or autonomous.

 * General competences

-- CG1: Ability to apply the techniques of analysis and representation of information, in order to adapt it to real problems.
+- CG1: Apply the techniques of analysis and representation of information, to adapt it to real problems.

-- CG4: Synthesise the conclusions obtained from data analyses and present them clearly and convincingly in a bilingual environment (Spanish and English) both written and orally.
+- CG4: Synthesize the conclusions obtained from data analysis and present them clearly and convincingly in a bilingual environment (Spanish and English), both written and oral.

-- CG5: Be able to generate new ideas (creativity) and anticipate new situations, in the contexts of data analysis and decision making.
+- CG5: Generate new ideas (creativity) and anticipate new situations, in the contexts of data analysis and decision making.

-- CG6: Use social skills for teamwork and to relate to others autonomously.
+- CG6: Apply social skills for teamwork and to relate with others in an autonomous way.

 * Specific competences

-- CE1: Apply in the development of methods of analysis of real problems, advanced knowledge of statistical inference.
+- CE1: Apply advanced knowledge of statistical inference in the development of methods for the analysis of real problems.

 - CE2: Use free software such as R and Python for the implementation of statistical analysis.

-- CE5: Apply the advanced statistical foundations for the development and analysis of real problems, which involve the prediction of a variable response.
+- CE5: Apply advanced statistical fundamentals for the development and analysis of real problems involving the prediction of a variable response.